koyo-jakanees/urban-memory/rustacean/mslearn_rust.md

 ### Hash Maps

-Type `HashMap<k,v>`: Stores mapping of keys of some type `k` to values of some type `v`.
-Where  vectors store values by an integer index, hash maps does so by keys.
+The type `HashMap<K, V>` stores a mapping of keys of some type `K` to values of some type `V`.
+Where vectors store values by an integer index, hash maps store values by key.
 Many programming languages support this kind of data structure.
 They often use a different name, such as hash, map, object, hash table, dictionary, or associative array, to name a few.

+Like vectors, hash maps are growable, store the data in the heap, and access to its items are checked at run time.

+In the following example, we're keeping track of a personal book review system.
+The keys are the book names, and the values are the reviews made by one specific user.

 You can create an empty hash map by using the `HashMap::new` method and then adding elements with the `HashMap::insert` method.